RESEARCH

 What are patient-reported outcomes (PRO)?

-In the United States, the Federal Drug Agency defined patient-reported outcome (PRO) as “any report of the status of a patient's health condition that comes directly from the patient without interpretation of the patient's response by a clinician or anyone else” .
-PROs are one of several different kinds of outcome measurements used in research such as clinical trials.
+In the United States, the Federal Drug Agency defined patient-reported outcome (PRO) as “any report of the status of a patient's health condition that comes directly from the patient without interpretation of the patient's response by a clinician or anyone else.”
+Patient-reported outcomes are one of several different kinds of outcome measurements used in research, such as clinical trials.

 What are patient-reported outcome measures (PROMs)?

-Patient-reported outcome measures (PROMs) are instruments such as self-report questionnaires that are used to measure the PROs.
-Although investigators may include outcomes reported thru observations from caregivers, health professionals, or parents and guardians, these are not PROMs but rather clinician-reported or observer-reported outcomes not patient-reported outcomes.
+Patient-reported outcome measures (PROMs) are instruments such as self-report questionnaires that are used to measure the patient-reported outcomes.
+Although investigators may include outcomes reported through observations from caregivers, health professionals, or parents and guardians, these are clinician-reported or observer-reported outcomes, not patient-reported outcomes.

-PROs are essential when you cannot easily see patient-important outcomes that are rare or unavailable.
-They provide the only reasonable way for measuring treatment impact of many conditions including pain, fatigue, disorders such as irritable bowel syndrome, sexual dysfunction, and emotional function and adverse effects such as nausea and anxiety for which physiological measurements are limited or unavailable.
+Patient-reported outcomes are essential when you cannot easily see outcomes that are important to patients or that are rare.
+They provide the only reasonable way for measuring the treatment impact of many conditions including pain, fatigue, disorders such as irritable bowel syndrome, sexual dysfunction, emotional function, and adverse effects such as nausea and anxiety for which physiological measurements are limited or unavailable.

 -